bhughes339/vscode-replacerules/README.md

 [![Version](https://vsmarketplacebadge.apphb.com/version/bhughes339.replacerules.svg)](https://marketplace.visualstudio.com/items?itemName=bhughes339.replacerules)

 Create search/replace rules.
-A "rule" is one or more search/replace patterns that can be applied to a selection of text (or the entire document).
+A "rule" is one or more search/replace patterns that can be applied to the entire document, or one or more selections of text.

-Replace Rules uses Javascript regular expressions for searching and replacing.
-Some features, such as lookbehind (e.g. `(?<=)`), are not supported in Javascript regex.
-[Click here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) for a quick primer on Javascript regex.
+Replace Rules uses JavaScript regular expressions for searching and replacing.
+[Click here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) for an overview of JavaScript RegEx.

 Inspired by the Sublime Text plugin [RegReplace](https://github.com/facelessuser/RegReplace).